-Burnett will sit down with longstanding collaborator Jeff Dolven and the distinguished Michael Wood for a conversation about In Search of the Third Bird (which just got a nice shout-out from Ben Lerner in the Paris Review).
-The event will be hosted by Labyrinth Books on the evening of 9 November, with a livestream available.
+Burnett sat down with longstanding collaborator Jeff Dolven and the distinguished Michael Wood for a conversation about In Search of the Third Bird (which just got a nice shout-out from Ben Lerner in the Paris Review).
+The event was hosted by Labyrinth Books on the evening of 9 November, with a livestream available.
 Details here.

 THE THIRD, MEANING, an exhibition at the Frye Museum in Seattle, features new work by the ESTAR(SER) collective, and is an artist-curated project; Burnett and Jo Fiduccia helped pull the show together.
 Soft opening on 15 October; official “opening night” is Friday, the 28th.
 Details here.

-On Saturday, the 1st October Burnett will be presenting at Bennington College, as part of the ATTENTION LAB program, which will run most of the day.
-RSVP’s recommended.
+On Saturday, the 1st October Burnett presented at Bennington College, as part of the ATTENTION LAB program, which ran most of the day.
+RSVP’s were recommended.
 More information: firstname.lastname@example.org

 On the 21st of September (4:30 to 6:00 pm), Burnett presented “Histories of Attention,” the lead-off Works in Progress lecture in the Davis Center series at Princeton University for the 2022-2023 academic year.
 The event was hybrid, and could be attended remotely.
 For details: email@example.com.